COVID19Upcome/Europe/Readme.md

 ## Description
-This document is an attempt to observe the classifier/predictor described in the manuscript Fronza R Lucic B, "Spatial-temporal variations of atmospheric factors contribute to SARS-CoV-2 outbreak" in predicting the escalation risks of the SARS-Cov-2  in 154 spots in the major European countries.
+This document is an effort to follow temporally the classifier/predictor described in the manuscript *Fronza R Lucic B*, "**Spatial-temporal variations of atmospheric factors contribute to SARS-CoV-2 outbreak**".
+It is predicting the escalation of the SARS-Cov-2 in 154 spots in the four European countries.

-## Artefacts and their usage
+### The map
-In the folder `Figures` we regularly place a heatmap called `heatmap2020MMDD.pdf` and a dendrogram `dendro2020MMDD.pdf` where `MMDD` the last updating timepoint.
+In the folder `Figures`, we regularly place an animated gif map that shows the likelihood of an outbreak given the concentration of PM2.5 and ozone in the previous month.

-### The heatmap
-The heatmap represents a graphical illustration of the evolution of the expected escalation in all the areas under surveys.
-Each row represents the expectation for a particular region as a vector of comulative predictions (escalation vector; no escalation=0/yellow,escalation=1-50/red gradient).
-Each column represents the likely escalation at that day.
-### The dendrogram

-The dendrogram combines the regions based on a hierarchical cluster derived from the patterns of the escalation vectors.
-We predefined the number of groups up to 7.
+The map represents a graphical illustration of the evolution of the expected escalation in all the areas under surveys.
+Each point on the map represents the location of the main city in the examined area.
+Daily, fifteen predictions were performed on each area, and the ratio r=#Escalation/#predictions is determined as a simple measure of the predicted risk of an escalation.
+The size of the point represents this risk.
+If the risk is lower or equal than 0.2 ( *r<=0.2*) the point is green; if the risk is comprised between 0.2 and 0.5 ( *0.2 < r <= 0.5*) the point is yellow; if the risk is bigger than 0.5 ( *r > 0.5*) the point is red.
+This last value matches the notion that the likelihood of an escalation is bigger than 1.